Independent contractors

 - Various state and federal agencies have different criteria for distinguishing between employees and independent contractors.

-- Employers who work with independent contractors are not required to pay for unemployment insurance, workers compensation and they don’t need to withhold state income tax.
+- Employers that work with independent contractors aren't required to pay for unemployment insurance or workers compensation, and they don’t need to withhold state income tax.

 Working with independent contractors involves a number of responsibilities for the host employer.
 These range from ensuring the safety of both parties’ employees to verifying the employment relationship for purposes of taxes and benefits.
-State laws often govern and enforce independent contractor classification issues.
+Both federal and state laws often govern and enforce independent contractor classification issues.

 Employee vs. independent contractor

-When hiring an independent contractor, the employer should define the nature of the employment relationship under the regulations of several agencies.
+When hiring an independent contractor, a company should define the nature of the employment relationship under the regulations of several agencies.
 These include:

 - State unemployment compensation agencies,